 Here are 10 unique things to do in Niagara Falls on a rainy day.

 Explore Journey Behind the Falls

 After taking a quick elevator ride that descends through 150 feet of bedrock, you’ll emerge into a dimly-lit tunnel which was carved out in the 1800s, and leads straight towards the rushing water.

 However, the two observation decks at the end of the route boast the best lookout points, and visitors can stand within metres of the iconic falls feeling the mist that comes off of them and listening to the roar of the water.

-Journey Behind the Falls is open year round, and is also wonderful to visit during winter when part of the falls frost over, creating a crystallized effect.
+Journey Behind the Falls is open year round, including winter when part of the falls frost over, creating a crystallized effect.

 Ride the tides in the Whirlpool Jet Boat

-The 45-minute adventure goes into the heart of the Niagara River’s whirlpool area, where you’ll tackle churning class 5 whitewater rapids head-on in a jet boat.
-Speeding over the white-capped waves is a pure thrill, and the boats are covered which makes this a perfect rainy day activity.
+The 45-minute adventure goes into the heart of the Niagara River’s whirlpool area, where you’ll tackle churning Class V whitewater rapids head-on in a jet boat.
+Speeding over the white-capped waves is a wild ride, and you’re guaranteed to get absolutely soaked which makes this a good activity for a rainy day.

-Get soaked onboard Hornblower Niagara Cruises
+Get soaked onboard Niagara City Cruises

 The 20-minute excursion ventures right into the Niagara Great Gorge, offering close-up views of the Rainbow Bridge which links the USA and Canada, as well as American Falls and Bridal Veil Falls.